arnabdey73/iac-azure-core-governance/docs/IMPLEMENTATION-SUMMARY.md

 ## Overview

-This document summarizes the comprehensive enhancements made to transform the `iac-azure-core-governance` repository from a basic governance framework into an enterprise-grade Azure governance and FinOps platform.
+This document summarizes the comprehensive enhancements made to transform the `iac-azure-core-governance` repository from a basic governance framework into an enterprise-grade Azure governance platform.

 ## ✅ Completed Improvements